HL7/fhircast-docs/input/pagecontent/2-10-1-ContentSharingFHIRcastMessaging.md

 Commonly all information is contained in an entry’s resource (i.e., information is passed by value).
 For example, an `Observation` resource usually contains all information regarding that observation.

-However, in some cases the information of a resource may best be conveyed by reference rather than being self-contained.
-When exchanging a resource by reference, an entry’s `fullUrl` is populated with an uri from which the full content of the resource may be retrieved.
-Additionally, the entry’s resource attribute contains at least the `resourceType` and `id` of the resource while the method value in an entry’s request attribute SHALL be appropriately populated.

-If information is exchanged by reference, the `fullUrl` reference could be to a resource already persisted in a FHIR Server having a data store with long-term persistance.
-Alternatively, the reference could be to a temporary data store with a lifecycle of the content exchange session and managed by the Hub with a FHIR retrieve endpoint.

 A key concept of the content sharing events is that the content is shared in a transactional manner.
 The diagram below shows a series of operations beginning with a `[FHIR resource]-open` request followed by three `[FHIR resource]-update` requests.
 The content in an anchor context is built up by the successive `[FHIR resource]-update` requests which contain only changes to the current state.
 These changes are propagated by the Hub to all Subscribers using `[FHIR resource]-update` events containing only the changes to be made.

 At any time a Subscriber MAY issue a [`GET Context`](2-9-GetCurrentContext.html) request to the Hub in order to retrieve the current context along with all attributes provided in the current context's resources and any content in the anchor context.